modsim/FluxML/README.md

 ##### 13C-NMR Measurements

-<p align="justify">The nuclear spin of the most frequently occuring carbon isotope 12C (98.89%) is zero.
+<p align="justify">The nuclear spin of the most frequently occurring carbon isotope 12C (98.89%) is zero.
 However, the 13C isotopes (1.11%) possess an extra neutron and thus an non-zero spin.
 Consequently, a labeling position occupied by a 13C atom can be recognized in a NMR peak spectrum.</p>

 <p align="justify">In addition, because the resonance frequency of a 13C position changes with additional 13C isotopes in the neighborhood, certain labeling constellations can be discriminated.
 The NMR device provides the information on how many 13C neighbors exist for particular 13C or a group or 13Cs.
 In general the frequency response will be split into multiplets having n+1 peaks where n is the number of adjacent 13Cs.
 The 13CFLUX 2 software allows the description of a neighborhood of up to three carbon atoms, which results in four different multiplets:</p>
 <ul>
 	<li>Singlet.
 If there are no 13C isotopes on the adjacent labeling positions then the frequency response will (ideally) show a single peak, a singlet.</li>
 	<li>Left and Right Doublet.
 If there is one 13C isotope on an adjacent labeling position the frequency response will split into two peaks of equal size, a doublet.
 Furthermore, it is usually possible to identify the location of the 13C isotope, which characterizes the doublet as a left doublet or a right doublet.</li>
 	<li>Triplet.
 In the doublet case, it may happen that both adjacent labeling positions are chemically equivalent (e.g. in a symmetric molecule).
-In this situation it is impossible to a left ffrom a right doublet and a triplet can be observed in the frequency spectrum.
+In this situation it is impossible to a left from a right doublet and a triplet can be observed in the frequency spectrum.
 The resonance will be split into three peaks with height ration 1:2:1.</li>
 	<li>Doublet of Doublets (Double Doublet).
 In case a 13C isotope is surrounded by two 13C isotopes a special doublet can be observed.
 This doublet consists of two peaks of equal height.
 In contrast to the original doublet each peak is again split into two peaks, which gives the doublet of doublets.</li>
 </ul>